Pranalirg/sample_github_actions_workflow/Readme.md

-Welcome to the sample github actions workflow setup
+Welcome to the sample github actions workflow setup. added a workflow